 During their third year, medical students from UT Southwestern spend eight weeks at Children's Medical Center Dallas learning pediatrics.
 Approximately one-fourth of these students will spend two weeks on the inpatient hematology/oncology service.
 During this time, the students learn about and participate in the care of children with a wide range of hematologic and oncologic disorders, including sickle cell disease, hemophilia, aplastic anemia, leukemia, lymphoma, brain tumors, bone tumors, and other childhood cancers.

 Fourth-Year Medical Students

-Fourth-year medical students have the option to participate in a four-week elective in the outpatient hematology-oncology clinics, the Center for Cancer and Blood Disorders (CCBD) at Children’s.
+Fourth-year medical students have the option to participate in a four-week elective in the outpatient hematology/oncology clinics and the Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders (CCBD), at Children's.
 During this elective, the students see children with cancer and blood disorders, as well as children who are referred to the CCBD for further evaluation.
 This outpatient rotation allows the students to see these children in a more relaxed, "normal" setting than is possible in the inpatient area, where our children are often more acutely ill.
 With prior approval, this elective is also available for a limited number of fourth-year students from other medical schools.

 Pediatric Hematology/Oncology is one of the core subspecialties for pediatric residents at UT Southwestern.
 All PL-1's spend four weeks covering the inpatient hematology/oncology service at Children’s.
 Each month a PL-2 or PL-3 supervising resident and two or three PL-1s will be assigned to the pediatric hematology/oncology service.